richlegrand/dash/README.md

 ### Other modes/services

 Shared callbacks assume that you have a single resource that you want to share.
 We assumed this was the most common case, but what if you have N resources, e.g. 4 cameras or 2 robots, and you want each client to interact with a separate resource?
-In this case, each client would get a different component view, but still need websocket service and serialized callbacks.
+In this case, each client would get a different component view, but still need WebSocket service and serialized callbacks.

 We created the "S2" service with this in mind.
 By using the client field in the callback_context a given callback can provide a device-specific view for a given client.